Konare1ka/TG-commander/README.md

 ### Usage arguments
 You can pass arguments to the plugin; to do this, when calling, you need to specify the arguments separated by a space `/plugin arg1 arg2`
-And to process arguments in the plugin you need to use %1 - arg1, %2 - arg2, etc.
-**I recommend using a check for the presence of these arguments, and also checking whether everything was done as it should.
-Since the program does not monitor how the script was executed, it only monitors whether it was executed**
->An example of using arguments is in the examples, the name of the script is shareFiles
->

 ## Service